If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 The Japanese version fixes this glitch by resetting the counter to zero every time a main level is entered, so that the sound effect does not play when it should not.
 Oddly, this change did not carry over to any version of Donkey Kong Land III, suggesting that the coding for that game was based on the English version of DKL2.
 Therefore, the glitch reappears in DKL3, although the glitch was partially re-fixed so that the counter only decreases when defeating enemies, but not when collecting bananas.

-In Lava Lagoon, Glimmer's Galleon, and Clapper's Cavern, there are certain situations where part or all of the screen flashes for a few seconds (such as when Glimmer's Galleon is about to become dark).
-The 3DS Virtual Console version reduces the blinking rate to half of the original rate on the Game Boy, likely in an attempt to reduce the risk of seizures.
+In the levels Lava Lagoon, Glimmer's Galleon, and Clapper's Cavern, there are certain situations where part or all of the screen flashes for a few seconds (such as when Glimmer's Galleon is about to become dark).
+The 3DS Virtual Console and Nintendo Switch Online versions reduce the blinking rate to half of that on the original Game Boy, likely in an attempt to reduce the risk of seizures.